Rudrransh17/Dogs-vs-Cats-Classifier/README.md

 ## Model and Plot

 The trained model was saved; however, due to its large size (>100MB), it is not included in this repository.
 Instead, a plot of the validation and training accuracy is provided in the repository as `plot.jpg`.
-You can refer to this image to visualize the training progress and the model's performance.
+You can refer to this image to visualize the training progress and model's performance.
 ![alt text](https://raw.githubusercontent.com/Rudrransh17/Dogs-vs-Cats-Classifier/main/plot.jpg)

 ## Conclusion